 Box of Hope collects decorated shoeboxes filled with educational and fun gifts donated by Hong Kong school children.
 The project not only helps and gives hope to children in need but it also teaches the children giving about helping within their communities.
 The boxes are delivered by hand in Hong Kong and also shipped to the Philippines, China, Cambodia and Vietnam.
-Last year, Box of Hope delivered 24,000 boxes to children in need!
+Last year, Box of Hope delivered over 32,000 boxes to children in need!

 How it Works: